rcarver/orel/README.md

 ## Integration

-Orel works on top of ActiveRecord and Arel.
-It borrows some ideas from DataMapper, such as schema generation.
+Orel is built on top of Arel, which uses ActiveRecord.

 ## Status

 Orel is experimnental and not at all ready to use.
 See the [cucumber stories](./features) for up a look at what's supported.

+## Inspiration

+Reading [Database in Depth][did] reminded me how little ActiveRecord does to help you build a traditional relational model.
+DataMapper does better - basic concepts such as composite keys are possible.
+Even still, the basic syntax does not encourage good design.

 ## Author